Thank you for your interest.

 Mandatory minimums dictate the shortest sentence judges are allowed to dispense for a certain offense.
 Firearm enhancements require increased sentence lengths for firearm use.
 But research shows these policies lead to little to no reduction in crime while the longer sentences they produce contribute heavily to overcrowded prisons.

 In Illinois, laws limit the range of sentences that judges are allowed to dispense people convicted of certain crimes.
 High minimums limit discretion to consider mitigating factors, such as youth or family background.
 When a person in Illinois commits certain felonies with a firearm, prosecutors may charge them for that firearm use.
-If convicted, judges are required to add 15 to 25 years to the convicted person’s sentence.
+If convicted, judges are required to add 15 to 25 years to the person’s sentence.

 Across the country, states are turning away from mandatory minimums and firearm enhancements.
 Just this year, California passed a bill that gives judges discretion to apply the firearm enhancement, rather than making it an automatic addition.
 And since 2000, at least seventeen states from across the political spectrum have rolled back mandatory minimums.